Brandon Crawford Player Props: Giants vs. Mets

 Mets Pitching Rankings

-- The 8.8 strikeouts per nine innings compiled by the Mets pitching staff ranks 13th in MLB.
+- The Mets pitching staff is 13th in MLB with a collective 8.8 strikeouts per nine innings.

-- The Mets' 4.57 team ERA ranks 25th across all MLB pitching staffs.
+- The Mets have the 25th-ranked team ERA across all MLB pitching staffs (4.56).

-- Carrasco makes the start for the Mets, his 11th of the season.
-He is 2-3 with a 6.19 ERA and 33 strikeouts through 48 2/3 innings pitched.
+- Verlander makes the start for the Mets, his 11th of the season.
+He is 2-4 with a 4.11 ERA and 49 strikeouts through 57 2/3 innings pitched.

-- The righty's last time out was on Sunday against the Philadelphia Phillies, when he tossed four innings, surrendering two earned runs while allowing five hits.
+- The righty's last time out was on Monday against the Milwaukee Brewers, when he tossed five scoreless innings while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.